Logan is an experienced rock climber, both outdoors and in gyms.

 The secret to slopers is to get as much surface area of the hand on the climbing hold.
 The friction generated between the hand and the hold keeps the climber from falling off.
 It takes some getting used to before slopers feel comfortable and trustworthy.
 Slopers are best hung on from below with straight arms.

-Pockets are essentially round holes that allow you to hook between 1 and 3 fingers.
+Pockets are essentially round holes that allow you to hook between one and three fingers.
 They vary in depth and texture but generally do not have any sort of lip.